yannart/docker-cerebro/README.md

 A docker-compose project is available in the [GitHub](https://github.com/yannart/docker-cerebro) project to run cerebro and a cluster 2 nodes with Elasticsearch 5.x.
 To run it:
 `docker-compose up -d`

+If you were running a previous version of the project and want to force a build, run first:
+`docker-compose build`

 Then you can access the web console in this URL: http://[Docker_Host]:9000 and connect to the Elasticsearch cluster using the URL `http://elasticsearch:9200` or `http://elasticsearch2:9201` in the hosts input field.